tbep-tech/wqtrends/README.md

 R package to assess water quality trends for long-term monitoring data in estuaries using Generalized Additive Models.
 Builds extensively off of concepts in the [baytrends](https://cran.r-project.org/web/packages/baytrends/index.html) R package developed by the Chesapeake Bay Program.

+Detailed information on the methods used in this package are described in the following open access article:

+*Beck, M.W., de Valpine, P., Murphy, R., Wren, I., Chelsky, A., Foley, M., Senn, D.B.
+2022.
+Multi-scale trend analysis of water quality using error propagation of Generalized Additive Models.
+Science of the Total Environment.
+802:149927. [https://doi.org/10.1016/j.scitotenv.2021.149927](https://doi.org/10.1016/j.scitotenv.2021.149927)*

 ## Installation

 The package can be installed from [r-universe](https://tbep-tech.r-universe.dev/ui#builds).
 The source code is available on [GitHub](https://github.com/tbep-tech/wqtrends).